The number of ends of critical branching random walks: Introduction

-Gantert and M{\"u}ller \cite{gantert_mueller} and Bertacchi and Zucca \cite{bertacchi_zucca} proved that any critical BRW is transient.
-The trace of the critical process (the subgraph induced by edges that are traversed by particles of the BRW) is then an interesting random structure in its own right.
-Benjamini and M\"uller \cite{benjamini2010trace} showed that on Cayley graphs, simple random walk on the trace of any transient BRW is itself almost surely transient, but any non-trivial \emph{branching} random walk on the trace is strongly recurrent.
+\cite{gantert_mueller} and independently (in a more general setting) \cite{bertacchi_zucca} proved that any critical BRW is transient.
+The \emph{trace} of the critical process is the subgraph induced by edges that are traversed by particles of the BRW, and is an interesting random structure in its own right. \cite{benjamini2010trace} showed that on Cayley graphs, simple random walk on the trace of transient simple BRW is itself almost surely transient, but any non-trivial simple \emph{branching} random walk on the trace is strongly recurrent.

+The range $1<m_\mu \leq \rho^{-1}$ (when non-trivial) leads to the existence of an intermediate phase, in which the process survives globally but eventually vacates every finite set of vertices.
+Such intermediate behavior has been investigated on different structures, in both discrete and continuous settings.

+In the discrete case, one object of interest is the boundary of the trace of BRW. \cite{hueter_lalley} show that the Hausdorff dimension of the boundary of the trace of a transient BRW defined on a homogeneous tree cannot exceed one half the dimension of the boundary of the tree.
+This result has been generalized to BRWs defined on free products of groups (see \citealp{candellero_gilch_mueller}).

+In a continuous setting, \cite{lalley1997hyperbolic} investigated similar questions for branching Brownian motion on the hyperbolic disk.
+Their results have been extended to more general Lobachevsky spaces by Karpelevich, Perchersky and Suhov (see \citealp{karpelevich_pechersky_suhov}).
+Furthermore, \cite{grigoryan_kelbert} studied the problem of recurrence and transience of branching diffusion processes on Riemannian manifolds. \cite{cammarota_orsingher} studied a branching process where the particles move at finite velocity along the geodesics of the Poincar\'e disk.

+An analogous intermediate phase appears also for contact processes on trees (see e.g., \cite{pemantle}, \cite{liggett-cp}, \cite{stacey}, and \cite{liggett-brw-cp}).
+For a survey on the behavior of stochastic processes and their characterization of phase transitions on non-amenable graphs, see \cite{lyons-phase-transitions}.

 In this work we investigate the number of topological ends of the trace.
-That is, if we remove a large ball about the origin, how many connected components do we see?
+Roughly speaking, if we remove a large ball about the origin, how many connected components do we see?
+We will make this definition precise in Section \ref{notation}.

+Motivation for investigating this kind of question was outlined in \cite{benjamini_peres}.
+Classical study of random walks on graphs and groups highlights geometric properties of the space that are captured by the behaviour of the random walk.
+However, if the graph is large enough then the random walk will typically visit only a tiny part of the structure, and sample path properties of the random walk reflect little of the large-scale geometry.
+Branching random walks allow us to gain geometric information about the graph on a sample path level.

-We prove the following theorem, which shows that on many graphs the trace has infinitely many ends.
-We say that a random walk $X_n, n\geq0$ is {\em quasi-symmetric} if there exists $C$ such that for all vertices $i$ and $j$, and all $n\geq0$,
+Recall that $\mu(0)=0$, hence the BRW survives for ever almost surely.
+We prove the following theorem, which gives a sufficient condition for the trace to have infinitely many ends.
+We say that a random walk $X_n, n\geq0$ is {\em quasi-symmetric} if there exists $C$ such that for all vertices $v$ and $w$, and all $n\geq0$,

-In particular, simple random walk on any graph of bounded degree is quasi-symmetric.
+In particular, simple random walk on any graph of bounded degree is quasi-{sym\-metric}.

-\begin{Theorem} Suppose that $X_n, n\geq0$ is quasi-symmetric, and that
+\begin{theorem} Suppose that $X_n, n\geq0$ is quasi-symmetric, and that